Oritia González

-Oritia González-Urbie (born December 19, 1987 in Comodoro Rivadavia, Chubut) is a judoka from Argentina.
+Oritia González-Urbie (born December 19, 1987) is a judoka from Argentina.

 She was born in Comodoro Rivadavia but trains in Buenos Aires.
 It is a problem for sportsmen from cities other than Buenos Aires to find some financing for doing a sport that they like.
 She is sponsored by Ricardo Fueyo and Walter Ñonquepán, who provide her living in capital city and training in CeNARD.

-She is still waiting for big medal.
-She actually has some bronzes from continental level.